Policy Definitions & Key Terms

 • Sexual Coercion: Use of force, violence, threats, or other threats of harm by an individual to compel or attempt to compel another individual to engage in unwelcome sexual activity.

-Unwelcome sexual, sex or gender-based conduct need not be illegal under existing laws to violate this policy.
+Unwelcome sexual, sex or gender-based conduct need not be illegal under existing laws to violate the Sex-Based Misconduct policy.
 To be disciplined through a formal complaint process, however, the behavior must be by an employee acting in the course of employment.
 In investigating and responding to reports of violations, due consideration will be given to an individual’s rights to free speech, expression, and academic freedom.
-While speech can be used to harass or engage in unwelcome sexual, sex or gender-based conduct and can provide evidence of discriminatory intent, speech does not violate this policy just because it is subjectively offensive.
-A reasonable person must also find it offensive, it must lack bona fide academic purpose, and it must fall within one of the definitions of misconduct found in this policy.
+While speech can be used to harass or engage in unwelcome sexual, sex or gender-based conduct and can provide evidence of discriminatory intent, speech does not violate the Sex-Based Misconduct policy just because it is subjectively offensive.
+A reasonable person must also find it offensive, it must lack bona fide academic purpose, and it must fall within one of the definitions of misconduct found in the Sex-Based Misconduct policy.
 What sanctions or other responsive actions may be deemed appropriate, if any, will depend on the facts and circumstances of the case.

 Key Terms